-This report is an assessment of the application submitted to Council to modify Modified Determination No. 201500378 dated 17 July 2017 under Section 4.55 of the Environmental Planning and Assessment Act to continue extended trading hours for the restaurant between 6.00am to 12.00 midnight Mondays to Saturdays and 6.00am to 10.00pm on Sundays and Public Holidays and the hours of operations for the caravan café being between the hours of 6.00am to 10.00pm daily including Public Holidays at 31A Mallett Street Camperdown.
+This report is an assessment of the application submitted to Council under Section 4.55(1A) of the Enviromental Planning and Assessment Act 1979 to modify Modified Determination DA201500378 dated 23 November 2021 to continue extended trading hours for the restaurant from 6.00am to 11.00pm Mondays to Thursdays, 6.00am to 12.00 midnight Fridays and Saturdays and 6.00am to 10.00pm on Sundays and Public Holidays and the trading hours for the caravan café of 6.00am to 10.00pm daily including Public Holidays at 31A Mallett Street Camperdown.

-The application was notified to surrounding properties and 4 submissions were received.
+The application was notified to surrounding properties and one (1) submission was received in response to the initial notification.